 • Usually there are no complaints - the child feels normal.

 • A small amount of red blood cells and protein are found in the urine.
-Sometimes these changes persist for 10-15 years without any symptoms.
+Sometimes such changes persist for 10-15 years without any symptoms.

 • Many children are found chronic tonsillitis(inflammation of the tonsils) and other chronic foci of infection.

-• Periodically, there may be swelling, back pain, headache, fatigue, and abdominal pain.
+• Swelling, lower back pain, headache, increased fatigue, and abdominal pain may occur periodically.

 • In some children, the disease is accompanied by anemia, pallor, and increased blood pressure.